Canop/bacon/website/docs/config.md

 ## Key Bindings

-This section, that you can also define in the project specific `bacon.toml` file, lets you change the key combinations to use to trigger [actions](#actions).
+This section lets you change the key combinations to use to trigger [actions](#actions).

 For example: